-Any parent concerned about a child's speech or language is urged to make contact with the specialist.
+Any parent concerned about a child's speech or language is urged to contact the speech specialist.
 The program is available to children from three years of age.

 Psychological Services

 The services of the Wheatland School District Psychologist are available to parents and pupils in the Wheatland School District.
 Some of the services offered are the following: